rafiqdotme/assingment_15/README.md

 ## Task 5: Controller-
-    Go to the project directory then go to app->Http->Controllers->ProductController.php Hops you find your answer.
+    Go to the project directory then go to app->Http->Controllers->ProductController.php Hop you find your answer.

 ## Task 6: Single Action Controller-
-    Go to the project directory then go to app->Http->Controllers->ContactController.php Hops you find your answer.
+    Go to the project directory then go to app->Http->Controllers->ContactController.php Hop you find your answer.

 ## Task 7: Resource Controller-
-    Go to the project directory then go to app->Http->Controllers->PostController.php Hops you find your answer.
+    Go to the project directory then go to app->Http->Controllers->PostController.php Hop you find your answer.

 ## Task 8: Blade Template Engine-
     Go to the project directory then open routes->web.php file and Check the line 44-46